18th Century Jewish Protection Letter

 As a side topic, I do collect also protection letters & passes from the Holocaust which includes documents issued and signed by several “righteous diplomats”.
 But to get the chance to secure such an early document of Jewish-German-Polish history is outstanding!

-This folio protection letter for a Jew from Poland with name Moses Lewin from the City of Lodz (profession: tailor), received the Royal protection and the right of residence for him and his family, issued on order by the King of Prussia.
+This folio protection letter for a Jew from Poland with name Moses Lewin from the City of Łódź (profession: tailor), received the Royal protection and the right of residence for him and his family, issued on order by the King of Prussia.
 The document is sealed and dated 1799, and written in German with Polish translation.

 The only other document like this I saw at a recent visit this March at the Jewish museum in Berlin, Germany.
-But I have to say their document is in much more worse condition.
+But I have to say their document is in much worse condition.
 Mine is, considering its age, in excellent condition with a completely intact and crisp seal.
-I tried to get in contact with researchers there during my visit to discuss the topic – but unfortunately, they were not flexible at all and I even had the impression they were quite arrogant in dealing with my request to met a responsible researcher at the location.
+I tried to get in contact with researchers there during my visit to discuss the topic – but unfortunately, they were not flexible at all, and I even had the impression they were quite arrogant in dealing with my request to meet a responsible researcher at the location.
 What a pity.
 However, I am pretty lucky and happy to found this significant document of Jewish-German-Polish history.

 Brief historical situation